dtiefling/dshaders/drunkshaders/readme.txt

   the whole screen.
 This shader describes the small digits of stack/use counts of items, so gamma lower than 1.0 might make it easier to read.
 *  `fpsprite.glsl` and `fpselect.glsl` contain extra parameter, that can
-  be used to disable normal and selected sprite outlines, respectively.
+  be used to disable or modify normal and selected sprite outlines, respectively.
   The attached setup disables black outlines (`fpsprite.glsl`), yet keeps the colored versions on selection.
   For the most BGEE v1.3-like experience (some people seem to miss it), make sure to keep Catmull-Rom setting enabled and disable all outlines.

-Note: this mod **doesn't include** `fptone.glsl`, as I have found no use for it with 2.6 patch (in tested scenarios it **doesn't do anything** with disabled icons, time stop or pause).

 ## Preview